jeffpar/pcjs.v1/index.md

 {% include machine.html id="ibm5150" %}

 The PCjs [machine](/devices/pcx86/machine/5150/mda/64kb/) above uses [PCx86](/docs/pcx86/) configured with an Intel 8088 running at 4.77Mhz, with 64Kb of RAM and an IBM Monochrome Display Adapter.
-For more control, there are also [Control Panel](/devices/pcx86/machine/5150/mda/64kb/debugger/) featuring the built-in PCx86 Debugger.
+The machine is also available with a [Control Panel](/devices/pcx86/machine/5150/mda/64kb/debugger/) featuring the built-in PCx86 Debugger.
 For even greater control, build your own PC.
 The [PCx86 Documentation](/docs/pcx86/) will help you get started.

 PCx86 has steadily evolved to support more classic x86-based machines, including the IBM PC XT, the 80286-based IBM PC AT,